gomezarroyo/CHSL2019/RNAseq.md

 export PATH=/home/ubuntu/bin/STAR-2.7.3a/bin/Linux_x86_64_static:$PATH
 ```

-# Add the new PATHS for your WORKING directories
+# Add WORKING directories to your PATH (OPTIONAL but useful)
-These can change between experiments. **ALL THESE NEED TO BE CREATED STILL**
+These can change between experiments. **ALL THESE ARE shortcuts BUT THE directories NEED TO BE CREATED STILL**

 ```
 export RNA_HOME=~/workspace/rnaseq